corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 You can extend the `deployNodes` task with more `node {}` blocks to generate as many nodes as necessary for your application.

 {{< warning >}}
-When adding nodes, make sure that there are no port clashes!
+When adding nodes, make sure that there are no port clashes.
 {{< /warning >}}

 To extend node configuration beyond the properties defined in the `deployNodes` task, use the `configFile` property with the file path (relative or absolute) set to an additional configuration file.
 This file should follow the standard [Node configuration](corda-configuration-file.md) format of `node.conf`.
 The properties set there will be appended to the generated node configuration.